Thanks for browsing my site!

 It's really amazing how many different enameling techniques exist.
 I only use vitreous enamels, mainly leaded colors.
 I specialize in cloisonne, but also work in other techniques and in non-leaded liquid crackle enamels.

 I teach at an art camp, Camp Med-O-Lark, for visual and performing arts.
 Every summer we are looking for counselors - enameling, beading, metals and more.
 See our flyer for details.
+I also teach at the John C. Campbell Folk School - like a kids camp but for adults; I usually teach in late March or early April.

 |If you see a piece that you would like to purchase, note its code number and please contact me.